antoyang/just-ask/README.md

 ```
 bash download/download_howtovqa.sh <DEFAULT_DATASET_DIR>
 ```
+If you have issues with gshell, you can access the files [here](https://drive.google.com/drive/folders/1ZlpgjjcBnpTRgjwpW1z6x2PY513yhpWA?usp=sharing).
 This requires having about 6Gb free in `DEFAULT_DATASET_DIR`.
 You will also need to download features for videos from HowTo100M from [the data providers](https://www.di.ens.fr/willow/research/howto100m/) in `HOWTO_FEATURES_PATH`.
 </details>